agiani99/INNODATA2_trim_build/README.md

 Maintains chemical relevance: Only combines fragments known to work for the same target Explores linker diversity: Still allows exploration of different linkers across all PROTACs Handles edge cases: Works for both high-frequency targets (ER) and low-frequency ones (AKT1)

+## protac_conformer_hbond_app.py

+This app allows user to upload virtual library designed and after calculations of special mean descriptors on 50 conformers of each virtual compound, to predict pDC50 of the virtual Protac for ranking.
+It check also for multiprocessing for batch calculations.
+Roughly 33mins for 100 compounds.